-A new satellite can for the first time detect light rain and snowfall from space.
-Above, a 3-D view shows an extra-tropical cyclone observed off the coast of Japan on March 10.JAXA/NASA
+A satellite launched by NASA and Japan's space agency can for the first time can detect light rain and snowfall from space.

 NASA and the Japan Aerospace Exploration Agency (JAXA) today released the first images from a new satellite that can image precipitation on Earth in 3D.

 Scientists gave the satellite a sort of shake-down cruise in early March by capturing precipitation inside a cyclone over the northwest Pacific Ocean (above).

 The satellite uses two different instruments that can detect subtle differences in precipitation -- light rain for example, or a mix of falling snow and ice.